chunsiangT-SDS/hands-on-lab-agent-framework-on-azure/docs/workshop.md

 ![select-menu-devui](./assets/devui_select_menu.png)

-If you ask the agent to create a ticket, it should create a new issue in your GitHub repository!
+If you ask the agent to create an issue about any kind of problem, it should create a new issue in your GitHub repository!

 > The final `main.py` file can be found in `solutions/lab_4.py`.